imgix/imgix-rails/README.md

 * `source`: an optional String indicating the source to be used.
 If unspecified `:source` or `:default_source` will be used.
 If specified, the value must be defined in the config.
 * `path`: The path or URL of the image to display.
-* `tag_options`: Any options to apply to the parent `picture` element.
+* `tag_options`: Any options to apply to the generated `img` element.
 This is useful for adding class names, etc.
 * `url_params`: Default imgix options.
 These will be used to generate a fallback `img` tag for older browsers, and used in each `source` unless overridden by `breakpoints`.

 ```erb